 Delays can have a domino effect on construction projects, leading to increased costs.
 Contractors may have to pay their workers for longer periods, deal with storage fees for materials or face penalties for missing deadlines.
 When these extra expenses pile up, it can strain the project’s budget and lead to disputes over who should bear the additional costs.

 Construction projects are often intricate jigsaw puzzles where each task relies on the completion of the previous one.
 Delays in one aspect of the project can create scheduling conflicts that ripple throughout the entire timeline.
 This can result in disputes among contractors and subcontractors over priority and access to resources.
+To prevent these conflicts from escalating, it’s crucial to have clear contracts and effective communication in place.
+A construction law attorney can assist in resolving these disputes, ensuring that all parties involved understand their obligations and helping to protect your interests throughout the project.

 Rushing to make up for lost time can compromise the quality of work.
 Contractors may cut corners or skip necessary inspections to meet deadlines.
 This can lead to disputes calling the quality of the work into question.